Search by Keyword

 Recording The Album

-The Beatles had been pushing the envelope more and more up to and including 1965, always wanting to be inventive in the recording studio.
+The Beatles had been pushing the envelope with increasing confidence through 1965, always wanting to be inventive in the recording studio.
 “At the start, I was like a master with his pupils, and they did what I said,” remembers producer George Martin in his book “All You Need Is Ears.”
 “They knew nothing about recording, but heaven knows they learned quickly.
 And by the end, of course, I was to be the servant while they were the masters.”

 Along with this, a change in engineers meant more experimentation.
 Norman Smith had been The Beatles’ designated engineer throughout their recording career up to this point but he aspired to make the jump to producer, which he was promoted to shortly after “Rubber Soul” was complete.
-Being nearly the same age as George Martin and of the same play-by-the-rules mentality, Smith found it quite hard to satisfy the groups’ requests for innovation.
+Being nearly the same age as George Martin and with a similar play-by-the-rules mentality, Smith found it increasingly difficult to satisfy the group's requests for innovation.

 Not so with his designated replacement, the nineteen-year-old Geoff Emerick, who loved “tinkering with the controls of the mixing board and coming up with new sonic innovations,” as he states in his book “Here, There And Everywhere.”
 He continues: “Fortunately, The Beatles were utterly receptive to the idea of breaking all the rules by the time I started engineering for them.”

 With time on their hands and their inspirational juices flowing, The Beatles spent nearly eleven weeks in the studio creating the sixteen tracks that became “Revolver,” these sessions also including the early summer single “Paperback Writer” backed with “Rain.”
-As usually was the case, they began proceedings with a John Lennon composition, this one tentatively titled “Mark I” but eventually bearing the Ringo-inspired phrase “Tomorrow Never Knows.”
-This first session was on April 6th, 1966.
+As was usually the case, they began proceedings with a John Lennon composition, this one tentatively titled “Mark I” but eventually bearing the Ringo-inspired title “Tomorrow Never Knows.”
+The first session was on April 6th, 1966.

-The final mixing session for the album on June 21st of that year revealed that they were one song short, therefore they re-entered the studio on that day to record one final song; another Lennon classic called “She Said She Said.”
-Three days later they were in West Germany beginning their brief international tour with their recent album finally in the can.
+A final mixing session for the album on June 21st of that year revealed that they were one song short, therefore they re-entered the studio on that day to record one more song; another Lennon classic called “She Said She Said.”
+Three days later they were in West Germany beginning a brief international tour with their recent album finally in the can.